BITS-Pilani-GRC/Rubric-Grader/README.md

 ## Scoring Types

+- **A: One-step rubric evaluation**
+  Assigns scores based on a single rubric-based prompting phase.
 - **B: Two-step rubric evaluation**
   Uses the rubric file to assign scores in two phases (one-step parsing, then detailed rubric criteria).
 - **C: Ensemble code evaluation**
   Runs an ensemble of LLM queries (default size 5) to judge each submission’s correctness and syntax.
+- **D: AI-O one-shot evaluation**
+  Performs a one-shot evaluation using the AI-O prompt for logical correctness and syntax.

 ## Contributing